FeatureToggleStudy/alv-portal/docs/SETUP.md

 1. First authenticate locally against the internal docker repository as follows: `docker login alvch-dockerv2-local.jfrog.io`.
     * Once executed, the credentials will be stored permanently in your docker config file.
+1. Build or/and push the image separately:
+    1. Build the project as usually with: `./mvnw clean install`
+    1. To build the image, execute `./mvnw -pl online-services-web dockerfile:build`
+    1. To push the image, execute `./mvnw -pl online-services-web dockerfile:push`
+1. Alternatively you can build or/and push the image together with building the whole project:
-1. To build the image, execute `./mvnw clean install -P docker`
+    1. To build the project and image, execute: `./mvnw clean install -P docker`
-1. To build and push the image, execute `./mvnw clean install -P docker -Ddocker-push`
+    1. To build the project inl. building and pushing the image, execute: `./mvnw clean install -P docker -Ddocker-push`

-    * Pushing docker images locally is usually not needed.
+Please note, that pushing docker images locally is usually not needed.
 It will be performed by the CICD toolchain automatically.

 ## Run